rmrector/script.artwork.beef/src/content/usage/fromfiles.md

 ## Downloading and managing local artwork files

-By default, Artwork Beef does not modify existing local artwork files.
+By default, Artwork Beef only identifies local artwork files, it does not add or modify them.
 There are some options to change that, though.
-With the settings "Download these artwork types to the local file system" you can configure exactly which types of artwork to download for each media type.
+With the settings "Download artwork to local files" you can configure exactly which types of artwork to download for each media type.
-By default most video library images will be saved next to the media files with the most specific file names detailed below, with options to save movie and music video artwork without the base file name if you like, and options to save movie and music video fanart# to an "extrafanart" directory for skins using the classic style.
+If configured to download artwork, most video library images will be saved next to the media files with the most specific file names detailed below, with options to save movie and music video artwork without the base file name if you like, and options to save movie and music video fanart# to an "extrafanart" directory for skins using the classic style.